auyer/lagoinha-rs/README-pt.md

 - [ ] Unhappy path testing
 - [ ] Validate input
 - [ ] Different compilation features
+- [ ] Abstractions: this will allow for mocking, and testing all paths without calls to the APIs
+- [ ] Allow user to implement custom services, and opt out of any of the defaults

 <!-- logo by [@nelsonsecco](https://twitter.com/nelsonsecco) -->